 Action items Day 1 (compilation):

-Council leadership team to send “thank you” note to Becky Burr for her presentation and Jonathan Robinson for his facilitation skills (COMPLETED)
+Council leadership team to send “thank you” note to Becky Burr for her presentation and Jonathan Robinson for his facilitation skills

 Council leadership to consider adding references to relevant ICANN Bylaw sections for agenda items on the GNSO Council agenda, following the example of the ICANN Board.

 Council to discuss on Wednesday with the ICANN Board what can be done to facilitate understanding and communication between the GNSO Council and the ICANN Board – may require more than 1 hour at every ICANN meeting.
-(COMPLETED)

 GNSO Council to consider whether existing mechanisms provide for sufficient opportunity to conduct “emergency” consultations to allow for GNSO Chair to gather input on certain topics and/or decisions that need to be taken.